craftcms/docs/docs/4.x/addresses.md

 #}
 ```

 You can also write a custom formatter that implements [FormatterInterface](https://github.com/commerceguys/addressing/blob/master/src/Formatter/FormatterInterface.php).
-We might extend the default formatter, for example, to add a `hide_countries` option that avoids printing the names of specified countries:
+We could extend the default formatter, for example, to add a `hide_countries` option that avoids printing the names of specified countries:

 ```php
 <?php